IonLanguage/Ion/README.md

 #### Attributes

-Attributes are considered proxy functions, thus they should be treated as functions and be named in PascalCase.
+Attributes are considered proxy functions, thus they should be treated as functions and be named in camelCase.

 ```c
 [Transform(0)]